 How to combine blogging with a full time job

 Now, here is what I don’t mean by serious blogging – blogging every second.
-Here’s what I mean by serious blogging – thoughtful and consistent posting on your blog.
+Here’s what I mean by serious blogging – consistently posting quality content on your blog.
 If you blog only once in a week (consistently) and you put some thoughts and work into your posts, you are a serious Blogger.
-Same as if you blog every second, twice a week or everyday.
+Same as if you blog every second, twice a week or every day.

 You need to go for your photo shoot and that’s after you must have brainstormed on how to get the outfit and how to make sense of your OOTD blog post.